AT&T Troubleshooting Guide

 A full reset will clean up performance issues like rebooting your modem/router does and give you added security protection by disrupting malware and switching up hacked passwords.

-How to reset your AT&T gateway
+How to reset your AT&T router

 - Press and hold the gateway reset button for 10 seconds.
 Less than 10 seconds will just reboot it.